specialdivineaction/sda.deploy/README.md

 * `cd ansible`
 * Edit variables in setup_sda.yml as needed
 * Also edit config in /sda/war_config/config.properties - especially URL and postgresql connection information
+* Keep in mind that all connection information / URL's are from the perspective of inside the Docker container.
+* Be sure to edit the opennlp.models.sentence.path property to reflect the desired language model.
+It should point at the full path of the file.
+It defaults to the supplied model.
+* Here is how to create a 256bit key for REST endpoint
 * Copy sda.war to this folder
 * Copy SSL certificate, key and intermediate cert to this directory
 * `ansible-playbook setup_sda.yml -c local`